 Originally from Michigan, Jim Laidler is a career cemetery professional.
-He is the incumbent Cemeteries Manager for Richmond's Department of Parks, Recreation and Community Facilities, a post he's held for four years.
-Jim takes great pride in serving on the Friends of Shockoe Hill Cemetery board, and is working diligently to make Shockoe Hill an active cemetery once again.
+He is the incumbent Cemeteries Manager for Richmond's Department of Parks, Recreation and Community Facilities, a post he's held since 2013.
+Jim takes great pride in assisting the Friends of Shockoe Hill Cemetery board, and is working diligently to make Shockoe Hill an active cemetery once again.

 A Shockoe Hill descendant and former Friends of Shockoe Hill Cemetery board member, Kristina Leverty assists with various research and other Cemetery projects.